 HireVue’s AI can judge your tone and vocabulary for employers

 As part of its positive testimonies, HireVue said SHIPT, a grocery delivery service, tripled its recruitment rate as recruiters no longer had to deal with technical difficulties and coordinating video times.
+But the technology is not only being used in the food and beverages industry.
 Goldman Sachs, Under Armour, Unilever, and Vodafone are also among the companies that have used the platform.

 By having each candidate answer the same questions, HireVue said it makes its process more structured, which can help eliminate biases.